Skip to main content Skip to footer

 Community Garden

 Veterans Park is home to the Mt.
-Vernon Community Gardens.
-Their mission is to bring fresh food to the community and teach people about gardening with help from the University of Illinois Extension Master Gardeners.
+Vernon Community Gardens, which bring fresh food to the community and teach people about gardening with help from the University of Illinois Extension Master Gardeners.

 The gardens have two main purposes: